Social Media Guidelines

 Personal Social Media Accounts

-At all times, and in all media (including personal social media), the release of confidential information—including proprietary information about Smith students, prospective students, faculty, staff or alumnae—is strictly prohibited by the Smith College Code of Conduct.
+At all times, and in all media (including personal social media), the release of confidential information—including confidential information about Smith students, prospective students, faculty, staff or alumnae—is strictly prohibited by the Smith College Code of Conduct.

 Beyond existing policies governing confidential information, lobbying and other activities outlined in the Code of Conduct, Smith College does not seek to impose any regulations on the personal social media accounts of faculty and staff accessed outside of the workplace.
 You should be conscious, though, that as an employee of Smith, you may be seen by the general public as speaking on behalf of the college.